sirmaelstrom/TechDemo/src/TechDemo.Console/README.md

 ### Fibonacci Closure

-Demonstrates a Fibonacci closure (a closure is a function that encapsulates some state) that generates Fibonacci numbers
+Demonstrates a closure (a function that encapsulates some state) that generates Fibonacci numbers

 ### Peano inters